Ken Navarro

-Ken Navarro (born June 9, 1953) is an American contemporary jazz guitarist.
+Ken Navarro (born June 9, 1953) is an American contemporary jazz guitarist from Lafayette, Indiana.

 Career

 Navarro worked as a studio musician in Los Angeles, performing with Dave Koz, Nell Carter, and Doc Severinsen.
 In 1990, Navarro released his debut album, The River Flows, on his own record label.
 His second album was nominated for a Grammy Award.
-His 26 albums have included appearances by Dave Weckl, John Patitucci, Chad Wackerman, Brandon Fields, and Eric Marienthal.
+His 28 albums have included appearances by Dave Weckl, John Patitucci, Chad Wackerman, Brandon Fields, and Eric Marienthal.
 Navarro has also produced albums for saxophonist Eric Darius, Tony Craddock Jr.and pianist Jay Rowe.

 On the smooth jazz chart at Billboard magazine, his song "You Are Everything" reached No. 6, "Juliet" reached No. 7, "When We Dance" reached No. 11 and "Ruby Lane" reached No. 10.